 Medicare Eligibility in California

 California is the most populous state in the U.S. and includes everything from massive cities to small towns.
-This variety also means that there are many different forms of Medicare available to you if you live in the state.
+This variety also means that there are many different forms of Medicare available to you depending on if you live in a rural or urban city.

 Additionally, California has numerous local options available through Medicare Advantage, which can vary by state.
 These plans are available through private insurance companies and will cover at minimum everything included in Original Medicare.
 Medicare Advantage plans often include added benefits and coverage.

 According to the U.S. Centers for Medicare & Medicaid Services, 98 percent of California residents with Medicare have access to a Medicare Advantage plan.